This article aims to explain the details of glaucoma (also known as “ocular hypertension”), an uncommon condition that can affect a cat’s eye or eyes.

 Most cases of glaucoma are secondary in the cat, due to uveitis caused by a systemic illness and so a thorough medical workup is often indicated.
 Examples include blood tests for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV).

-4. Specialised Eye Tests
+4. Specialized Eye Tests

 5. Tonometry